-A simple example of a verbal form of future faking would be if you were using the grey rock method on the narcissist in your life and they made a false promise to start going to therapy if you just talked to them for a while.
+A simple example of a verbal form of future faking would be if you were using the gray rock method on the narcissist in your life and they made a false promise to start going to therapy if you just talked to them for a while.

-Another example of future faking in response to the grey rock method would be promising to have a civil conversation without any baiting or narcissistic rage.
+Another example of future faking in response to the gray rock method would be promising to have a civil conversation without any baiting or narcissistic rage.
 It could be tempting to take them up on that offer but it is almost always going to end with baiting, gaslighting, narcissistic rage, and a crippling level of disappointment and confusion.

 A very subtle form of future faking would be the narcissist’s demeanor.
 For example, in the beginning stages of a narcissistic relationship the narcissist is going to use mirroring to create a falsified identity to fill a void in your life AND cause you to see a happy, healthy, and secure future together, which is technically a future fake because that vision is never coming true.

-A common way that a narcissist will use future faking in response to the grey rock method would be to simply show compassion, empathy, and thoughtfulness with others.
+A common way that a narcissist will use future faking in response to the gray rock method would be to simply show compassion, empathy, and thoughtfulness with others.
 You see, narcissistic relationships are so emotionally starved that the slightest amount of compassion, empathy, or thoughtfulness just might trick you into believing that they’ve changed and removing the firm boundaries that you’ve set.

 What Should You Take Away From This Article?

-The responses that a narcissist is going to have to the grey rock method are often hurtful and terrifying.
+The responses that a narcissist is going to have to the gray rock method are often hurtful and terrifying.
 However, they should not bully you into a submissive silence, they should serve as a reminder that the narcissist is dangerous, unstable, and doesn’t belong in your life.